yogibear/SOLID_Principles_Explored/README.md

 Warning	CS0108	'Circle.Draw()' hides inherited member 'GeoShape.Draw()'.
 Use the new keyword if hiding was intended.
 Liskov	...\Liskov\Liskov\LiskovGoodTwin.cs	71	Active
 ```

 We don't want those warnings because the code is not as clear as it might be.
 Easy fix.
 We mark the GeoShape Draw() method as virtual.
-Then mark the circle and sqaure classes version as override.
+Then mark the circle and square classes version as override.
 ```
 public override void Draw()
 public virtual void Draw()